 UX strategy is an ever-evolving process.
 The market for your product might shift.
 Competitors will emerge and grow.
 New insights will appear from your user interviews.

 In short: there will be many reasons why you might have to pivot your strategy multiple times throughout the course of the project.
-The more receptive you (and your team) are to revisiting goals, the stronger your product will be in the long run.
+The more receptive you (and your team) are to revisiting goals, the stronger your product design process will be in the long run.